 Georgia is a clever little girl who knows there’s no such thing as ghosts… right??
 I think your kids will love finding all the mischievous (and adorable!) ghosts in this not-so-spooky book.
 Ella Bailey’s illustrations are so fun, you won’t mind at all when your little ones ask you to read it again and again!

 You can make your own mischievous ghosts appear by using these super fun eye stickers as a drawing prompt for your kids.

 This new book stars a sweet little witch tidying up for her guests.
 I love the clever illustrations that change style with the entrance of each witchy neighbor and the lovely message of acceptance- witchy mess and all.

 You and your family can create a delicious neighborhood full of witchy houses by using this great idea from The Artful Parent archives.

 I love baking these mini gingerbread houses, giving everyone in the family a chance to create their own unique masterpiece!

 My kids are huge fans of everything Ben Clanton writes (especially his fun series, Narwhal and Jelly!), so it’s no surprise that they LOVED this sweet little book.
 Boo the ghost wants to make friends, but sometimes he feels…well… invisible.
 Luckily, his new friends find a game that helps Boo fit in while remaining totally himself.

 I think watercolor resist art pairs perfectly with a story of an invisible ghost!
 Just use white oil pastels so your kids can enjoy watching their artwork magically appear after painting.

-I’m sure these Halloween children’s books and projects will help add just the right amount of spooky fun to your Halloween season!
+I’m sure this Halloween children’s book list and projects will help add just the right amount of spooky fun to your Halloween season!